 The Crab Nebula

-A cosmic engine of destruction and creation—a star that died to seed the universe with the heavy elements of life, proving that we are made of the debris of catastrophes.
+A star that died to seed the universe — proving we are debris of catastrophes.

 The Guest Star (The Observation)